-The monitoring program specified above will provide continuous information on compliance, reliability, and effectiveness of BMPs and the installed pollution control equipment.
+During the period beginning with the effective date of the Permit and lasting through its expiration, PEDA is authorized to discharge treated stormwater and groundwater through Outfall 001 to Silver Lake.
+The discharge will be limited, and discharge samples collected and tested as specified in the Permit.
+The monitoring program (see Table 6-1) will provide continuous information on compliance, reliability, and effectiveness of BMPs and the installed pollution control equipment.
 PEDA will monitor and report sampling results to the EPA and the MassDEP in the manner, and within the time specified in the NPDES permit as outlined in Section 7.0 of the SWPPP.